zoker68/filament-multisite/README.md

 ### Generating URLs

-Use the `multisite_route()` helper to generate URLs that respect the current site context:
+Use the `multisite_route()` helper to generate URLs that respect the current site and locale:

 ```php
 // Basic usage